 We must democratise urban planning.

-Most of us have no say in what shape our community takes.
-Private industry and landowners can reshape the urban landscape in any way they like, and our cities take the shape of whatever the richest homeowners in the area want to see.
-Arbitrary and elitist tendencies dominate urban planning, and it’s time that changed.
+Most of us have no say in shaping our communities.
+Private industry and landowners can reshape the urban landscape in any way they like, and our cities often take the shape of whatever the richest homeowners in the area want to see.
+Arbitrary and elitist tendencies dominate urban planning in residential areas, and the highest concern of urban planners in the current era is the supposed needs of motorists, rather than commuters and communities as a whole.

 We must develop solidarity with other housing organisers.